-Through its investment managers, the Group may utilise derivative financial instruments in connection with its portfolio investments to enhance the returns and hedge against foreign currency exchange rates, fixed interest rates and stock market exposures.
+Through its investment managers, the Group may utilise derivative financial instruments in connection with its portfolio investments to enhance the returns and hedge against foreign currency exchange rates, floating interest rates and stock market exposures.
+In addition, forward exchange contracts are entered into to hedge against foreign currency exchange rate and floating interest rate changes.

 Derivatives are initially recognised at fair value on the date a derivative contract is entered into and are subsequently remeasured to their fair value at each reporting date.
-The resulting gain or loss is recognised in the income statement immediately.

 Derivatives are carried as assets when their fair value is positive and as liabilities when their fair value is negative.
+The full fair value of a hedging derivative is classified as a non-current asset or liability when the remaining maturity of the hedged item is more than 12 months; it is classified as a current asset or liability when the remaining maturity of the hedged item is less than 12 months.

-Forward exchange contracts are entered into to hedge against foreign currency exchange rate changes.
-These contracts are not specific to any particular transaction and are marked to market at each reporting period end and the profit or loss determined is reported in the result for the period.
+The forward exchange contracts entered into to hedge against foreign currency exchange rate changes are not specific to any particular transaction and are marked to market at each reporting period end and the profit or loss determined is reported in the result for the period.